masud-src/OncoFEM/README.md

 The software provides a tutorial to learn the basic functionalities.
 More information can be found in the respective paper.

+## Software availability

+You can either follow the installation instruction below or use the already pre-installed virtual boxes via the following Links:

+- Version 1.0: <font color="green"> LINK </font>

 ## Installation
 This installation was tested on a virtual box created with a linux mint 21.2 cinnamon, 64 bit system and 16 GB RAM on a local machine (intel cpu i7-9700k with 3.6 GHz, 128 GB RAM).
-This box can simply be downloaded and cited via
-<font color="green"> LINK </font>.
 The tumor segmentation have been tested on a different machine with a gpu (Nvidia a40, 48 GB VRAM, 32 core AMD epyc type 7452) and the one_file_tumor_segmentation.py.
 ````bash
 sudo apt update
 sudo apt upgrade